High-speed rail in Europe: France

-France was the first country to introduce high-speed rail in Europe when the LGV Sud-Est from Paris to Lyon opened in 1981 and TGV started passenger service.
+France was the second country to introduce high-speed rail in Europe when the LGV Sud-Est from Paris to Lyon opened in 1981 and TGV started passenger service.
 Since then, France has continued to build an extensive network, with lines extending in every direction from Paris.
-France has the second largest high-speed network in Europe, with 2800 km of operative HSR lines in June 2021, only behind Spain's 3973 km.
+France has the second largest high-speed network in Europe, with 2800 km of operative HSR lines in June 2021, behind only Spain's 3973 km.

 The TGV network gradually spread out to other cities, and into other countries such as Switzerland, Belgium, the Netherlands, Germany, and the UK.
 Due to the early adoption of high-speed rail and the important location of France (between the Iberian Peninsula, the British Isles and Central Europe), most other dedicated high-speed rail lines in Europe have been built to the same speed, voltage and signaling standards.
 The most obvious exception is the high-speed lines in Germany, which are built to existing German railway standards.
 Also, many high-speed services, including TGV and ICE utilize existing rail lines in addition to those designed for high-speed rail.
 For that reason, and due to differing national standards, trains that cross national boundaries need to have special characteristics, such as the ability to handle different power supplies and signalling systems.
 This means that not all TGVs are the same, and there are loading gauge and signalling considerations.